peterorme/inform-starter/README.md

 bash scripts/first.sh
 ```

 Alright.
-You could add those to your path, I guess, but what I settled on is actually just dropping in a Makefile in my project folder.
+You could add those to your path, I guess, but what I settled on is actually just dropping in a `Makefile` in my project folder.

 So here's how.

 ### Starting a new project

-Create a folder for your project, with another folder called `Source` in i, and your story.ni file in Source.
+Create a folder for your project, with another folder called `Source` in it, and your story.ni file in Source.
 And then copy in the Makefile from this project and put it next to the Source folder, so you have this:

 myproject/Makefile
 myproject/Source/story.ni